Part of the

 And so further on up the hill

 On up the hill.
 About halfway up, on our side of the road, there are some trees, almost like a little wood.
 In it there is a house.
 A family called Brittuce live there.
 I’m always surprised when I think about this.
-Because they are German.
-Or at least they have a German name.
+Because they are German, or at least I think they are.
+They certainly have a German name.

 What on earth are they doing living there?
 I know that all Germans are horrid and every single one of them just wants to kill me.
 For as long as I can remember, we have been fighting them in the war.
 Now, right near to my home, live a family of them.
 I am surprised as well that Mum, who thinks Germans are horrid, just like I do, never says anything nasty about them.
 Nor does anyone else.
 Not even Dad.
 He was in the last war and was wounded in France and so he has good reason not to like them.
 Dad got sent home when he was wounded.
 They called it "getting a Blighty".
 It probably saved his life because it got him out of danger and he's perfectly all right now.
 That happened twenty-six years ago.
 To me, that seems a long, long time in the past.
 Even before my big brother was born.
 But I bet it doesn't to him.
 And to really old people it must seem just like the day before yesterday.